 Much as travellers had once crossed Loch Eriboll by ferry, so too did they used to cross Loch Hope.
-The ferry ran until at least the mid 1920s and possibly into the 30s but eventually a bridge was built — not quite in the same place but further north, across the River Hope.
+The ferry ran until at least the mid 1920s but eventually a bridge was built — not quite in the same place but further north, across the River Hope.

-At some point, improvements saw a new bridge built right next to where its predecessor had been and it was this that carried me over the water.
+At some point circa the 1950s, improvements saw a new bridge built right next to where its predecessor had been and it was this that carried me over the water.
 Good work, bridge!